fs-linguistics/Fachschaft-Planning/README.md

 # Next meeting:

-Aug 25 at 3PM on Discord.
+Wed, August 30th at 9AM in the Fachschaft room.

 # Agenda for next time

-- Finalize topics
+- Update on QSM topics
-- Divide work
+- Update on adding to website
-- Decide on time for next meeting and look over each others work
+- Any plans on laptop system?